 Website enquiry forms also require some personal information to be submitted.

+All enquiries, workshop bookings and membership renewals made via our website are managed within NWCA in strict confidence.
+NWCA does not store financial information.
 We will not share your data with a third party unless legally obliged to do so.

 The GDPR gives you the following rights;

 - Right to access; You have the right of access to your personal data and how it is processed.
 Contact the secretary to ask what data we hold.